 Disaster Recovery (DR): In April 2024, LACERA will transfer the responsibility of disaster recovery from the Systems Division Project Management Office to the Information Security Office within the Executive Office.
 The success of the disaster recovery plan developed and executed by the Project Management Office and supported by both the Infrastructure and Business Solutions teams over the past three years cannot be overstated.
 When the PMO took on the responsibility of DR, LACERA had not completed a DR drill in six years.
-Within six months, LACERA executed a successful DR drill of all systems supporting member operations.
-Within the following year, LACERA executed a successful DR drill of all systems with the participation of all divisions.
+Within six months, LACERA executed a successful DR drill of all systems with the participation of all divisions.
 The transfer of responsibility will happen during our annual DR drill.
 Information Security will conduct annual DR drills as well as quarterly tabletop exercises from that point forward.
 The Systems management team, as well as the Infrastructure and Business Solutions teams, will continue to participate and support the drills and exercises, but Information Security will plan and drive them.